 The First Access Visa® Credit Card is a worthy option if you have been struggling to get approved for a credit card.
 However, if you’re looking for a credit-building card with lower APR and no monthly servicing fee, the Indigo® Platinum Mastercard® is a top pick.
 Its annual fee is tiered according to creditworthiness, but even at a maximum annual fee of $99 per year, the Indigo® Platinum Mastercard®’s lack of monthly servicing charges still makes it a cheaper alternative.

-If you’re looking to skip the annual fee altogether, the Capital One® Secured Mastercard® is the way to go.
+If you’re looking to skip the annual fee altogether, the Secured Mastercard® from Capital One is the way to go.
 The downside is that you’ll get an even smaller credit limit of $200, and you’ll need to make a security deposit as well.

 |Card||Purchase APR||Annual Fee||Intro Bonus||Credit Needed||Key features|

 |First Access Visa® Credit Card||See Terms||See Terms||See Rates & Fees||Poor||Widely accepted but can only be used in U.S.; Credit building: monthly reporting to major credit bureaus, small credit and cash advance limits; No overlimit fee or penalty APR|

 |Indigo® Platinum Mastercard®||24.90%||$0-$99||$0 cash advance fee, then $5 or 5% thereafter.||Poor||Widely accepted in U.S. and abroad; Credit building: monthly reporting to major credit bureaus, small credit limit; Pre-qualify without affecting your credit score|